johannes-gehrs/nginx-bug-2clientcerts/README.md

 Nginx will not accept the latter of two client certs if the subject is the same.

-This code ldsupposed to demonstrate this.
+This code is supposed to demonstrate this.

 Run `make certs` to create certificates.
 Run `make docker` to build and run a docker container which uses the certs.